-33. (1) A person authorised by these Regulations to perform maintenance or preventive maintenance under regulations 29 and 30, on an aeronautical product shall use the methods, techniques and practices prescribed in the current maintenance manual or instructions for continued airworthiness of the manufacturer.
+Maintenance Performance Rules.
+33. (1) A person authorised by these Regulations to perform maintenance under regulations 29 and 30, on an aeronautical product shall use the methods, techniques and practices prescribed in the current maintenance manual or instructions for continued airworthiness of the manufacturer.